-- Teaching and Learning is a mixture of child and adult led interactions. - There is a new statutory framework introduced in September 2021, which has shifted the focus from evidence collecting to practitioners spending more time with the children. - This allows practitioners to use the interests of the child and to focus on their needs at that particular moment. - We teach children to be independent learners. - We follow a curriculum which focuses on subjects that are happening around children such as seasons, festivals etc. We also use key texts throughout the year. - A mixture of adult planned and unstructured play with lots of openended resources to encourage brain development. - We provide a stimulating and challenging environment.
+- Teaching and Learning is a mixture of child and adult led interactions. - The new statutory framework, has shifted the focus from evidence collecting to practitioners spending more time with the children. - This allows practitioners to use the interests of the child and to focus on their needs at that particular moment. - We teach children to be independent learners. - We follow a curriculum which focuses on subjects that are happening around children such as seasons, festivals etc. We also use key texts throughout the year. - A mixture of adult planned and unstructured play with lots of openended resources to encourage brain development. - We provide a stimulating and challenging environment.